lukakostic/Random-Infinite-2DTerrain/README.md

 # 2DTerrain
 Random Infinite 2D terrain in unity, to be used for driving on.
 Very simple code.

 It gets randomly generated on start.
-Setting the components "Infinite" boolean to true will make it generate a connected terrain to the right, also random.
+Setting the component's "Infinite" boolean to true will make it generate a connected terrain to the right.

 So if you want to infinitely drive you just need set the infinite bool of the terrain below you to true.